ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Interface extensions

-Merging alone may not be enough for a combined interface depending on how types are arranged across subschemas.
+Merging alone may not be enough depending on how types are arranged across subschemas.
 For example:

 ```js
 const postsSchema = makeExecutableSchema({